 The Cannabis Clinic is here help guide you through this process of talking to your GP and educating them about medicinal cannabis.
 I have written a free guide to help you navigate this process with your GP.
-Alternatively, you can make a direct booking with one of our medicinal cannabis specialists.
+Alternatively, you can make a direct booking with one of our doctors.

 In a recent survey of 469 GPs, 89% had no knowledge of the endocannabinoid system.

 Yes it is very safe.
 As a matter of fact, there have been no known deaths worldwide from medicinal cannabis exposure.